 He did “taste death for everyone.”
 What Jesus did - He did for everyone.
 That doesn’t mean everyone will accept His gift.

 Those who believe that Jesus’ death somehow literally “paid for” our release from death, have a forensic understanding of salvation.
-Jesus paid the penalty - for us, therefore God cannot execute anyone.
+Jesus paid the penalty - for us, therefore God is obligated to “save” everyone.
+He cannot execute anyone.
 He must let everyone live.

 I don’t understand Jesus’ death in that way.
 I believe that Jesus’ death made it possible for the Father to forgive.
 It did not obligate Him to forgive.